 I have included all of the hospital bag essentials you’ll need for mum, dad/birthing partner and baby for both labour and delivery.

 To make it even easier, I have made this a Printable Hospital Bag Checklist so that you cant print it off and check it off as you pack.
 You have enough to be getting on with, without having to worry about making a list of things to pack!

 When To Pack

 Generally, people have their bags ready between 32 and 35 weeks, but you can pack your bag whenever you want!
 There is no set in stone time but it does need to be done at least 2 weeks before your due date.

 Birth Plan/Hospital Notes

 Obviously, you’ll still need these for your midwife appointments, so I started to make a habit of resting my notes just on top of my hospital bag.

 If you have mid to long hair, make sure you pack a million hair bands and clips.
 Put them in every pocket so that they are easy to find.
 You never know if one is going to break so it’s always best to have too many than not enough.

 Also, make sure that you have easy to use hair clips.
 When I was in labour, some of my wispy bits of hair were coming out of my hairband, and I only had one of those thin sweat headbands, and it kept pinging off of my head.
 It’s an annoyance that you don’t need during labour!

 Loose Fitting/Front Opening Nighties

 Or oversized t-shirts.
 Make sure that you pack more than one.
 Depending on how long you’re in labour and when your waters break you’re probably going to want to get changed.

-Then for after you’ve given birth, if you decided to breastfeed you’ll want to get some easy access front opening nighties.
+Then for after you’ve given birth, if you decide to breastfeed you’ll want to get some easy access front opening nighties.
 Babies don’t like to be kept waiting you know!